dotnet/templating/docs/template-resolution-for-dotnet-cli.md

 -   Language
     -   If user specified the language via `--language` option, only the template groups that match the language will be shown (exact match)
-    -   Default language is not considered
+    -   The default language is not considered

     -   *Example:* `dotnet new --list --language F#`
     -   *Example:* `dotnet new con --list --language F#`